IEEE754 Floating point conversion in C and 68k assembler

 to simulate the carry flag in C. This was part of the iterations

-the output ASCII string from last digit to first digit.
-My
+output ASCII string from last digit to first digit.
+My subroutine

-subroutine uses the tabel approach: tabel (array) c0 has the digit
+uses the tabel approach: tabel (array) c0 has the digit values

-division, multiple subtraction is used.
-The same tabel approach is
+multiple subtraction is used.
+The same tabel approach is used in

-used in the subroutine fp2asc for the mantissa.
-The variable
+the subroutine fp2asc for the mantissa.
+The variable D1flag or

-D1flag or register D0 and an if() statement implement suppressing
+register D0 and an if() statement implement suppressing of leading

 *// converts integer [-32768 ..
 32767] to ASCII string